-Poll: 80% Still Think U.S. Is 'Mostly Divided,' Despite Joe Biden’s Promise to Unify
+Poll: 82% Think U.S. Is Divided Under Biden

-The vast majority of U.S. adults still believe the country is “mostly divided,” despite President Biden’s vow to be a more unifying president, an NBC News poll released Sunday revealed.
+The vast majority of U.S. adults still believe the country is divided, despite President Joe Biden’s vow to be a more unifying president, an NBC News poll released Sunday revealed.

 The poll, released on the cusp of Biden’s first 100 days in office, revealed just more than a third, or 36 percent, say the country is headed in the “right direction.”
-Meanwhile, the vast majority of respondents, 82 percent, believe the country is divided, and 80 percent believe the country is at least “mostly divided.”
+Meanwhile, the vast majority of respondents, 82 percent, believe the country is divided.

 This comes amid Biden’s vow to unify the country with his presidency, making the theme central to his inaugural address in January.